kylejones200/psis_4700_applied_ai/webslides/topic_Context-Windows.md

 ## Discussion Prompt

-Think about your own work.
+Think about your own work
 Where do you overload context — too much background, too many documents, too long a thread?
 How could you narrow it?